RocketChat/docs-old/administrator-guides/custom-fields/README.md

 # Custom fields

 In Rocket.Chat you can set customized fields for user registration.
-By adding a field `address` or `role`, where the user could select from various roles of a company, for example.
+By adding an `address` or `role` field, where the user could select from various roles of a company, for example.

 **Note**: Currently you may need some basic understanding of Javascript, and Rocket.Chat's internal working structure to set other custom fields than in the example below.
 A more _user-friendly_ interface is planned for the future.